jidegithub/kana/README.md

     To curb this i copied a large set of data and stored it as a json file in the project folder.

 ## Pagination component
+  Due to the aformentioned above, I could'nt implement the pagination.
+I could even chunk the dataset after getting back the response but thats a very expensive computational overhead for a dataset of that size and since performance is key here.
+It's a no-no.
-  Due to the aformentioned above, I could'nt wrap up the pagination.
-I could have used infinite scrolling to fetch data but the json file is stored in the project so reading the file is going to require another uneccesary setup.
+  I could use other methods like fetching the data when user requests for it but it's still a dead end to fetch dataset but the json file is stored in the project so reading the file is going to require another uneccesary setup.

+## Dataset Fetch Query/Limiting
+  Sequel to the above, the api doesn't come with data limiting/ data skipping capabilities i.e "api/?page=10/skip=5" so i have to actually fetch everything!

 ## Data structure
   The data structure of a single template json data can be better.